j50n/deno-proc/README.md

 Most of the time, `proc` can automatically clean up processes.
-In some cases where the output of one process feeds into the input of another, the first process won't be fully processed and therefore cannot be automatically shut down.
+In some cases where the output of one process feeds into the input of another, the first process's output won't be fully read, and therefore the process cannot be automatically shut down.
 This can also happen if you don't fully process `AsyncIterable` output of a process.
 This will result in resource leakage.
 If your program is short and does not start many processes, or if you are sure that the way you are using processes is well behaved (either non-streaming output or all output data is fully consumed), you can use the short form safely.

 ### Direct Control Over `stderr`